Codevate/virtual-list-blog-post/index.md

 ### Staring a new project

-# May swap this out for just adding the files to the index.html file

-To begin with, we will be using npm and bower to bring in our dependencies, and we will be using Grunt as our task runner.
+We will be using npm and bower to bring in our dependencies, and we will be using Grunt as our task runner.
 First, lets create a new npm project with `npm init`.
 Follow the question, feel free to press the enter key for all of the questions as they aren't important to this demonstration.

 Now npm is ready we can include our Grunt dependencies: